Product-Mix Auctions

-Product-Mix Auctions are easy-to-use, single-round, sealed-bid, procedures to sell, or procure, Multiple Units of Multiple Related Goods.
+Product-Mix Auctions (PMAs) are easy-to-use, single-round, sealed-bid auctions to sell or procure multiple units of multiple related goods.
 They allow both the bidders and the auctioneer to express rich preferences about how the allocations they receive depend on the auction prices.

 • maximising efficiency (the aggregate of the auctioneer's and bidders' profits), or maximising the auctioneer's profits

 • Bidders simultaneously make sets of bids.
-Each bidder can make as many bids as desired.
+Each bidder can make as many simple bids as desired.

 • a good,